Becoming an MRDA Member League:

 All applying leagues must submit an application complete with the Letter of Recommendation and Rosters for all bouts counting towards eligibility.
 It will be required that all submitted rosters be signed off by the opposing team’s captain complete with contact info for that league.

 When complete, email it to the Director of Member Relations.

 What to Expect:

-After your application is submitted, Please allow up to 3 weeks for your application to be accepted or rejected.
-This will allow MRDA member leagues the proper time to follow up on outstanding issues and to vote on your request.
+After your application is submitted, Please allow up to 3 weeks for your application to be processed and put before the membership.
+Once the application is deemed complete and requirements are met, the MRDA member leagues will discuss and vote on your application.